ucam-department-of-psychiatry/camcops/docs/source/administrator/server_config_file.rst

 - Note that anonymous tasks cannot be sent via HL7; the HL7 specification is heavily tied to identification.

+- Note that anonymous tasks cannot be sent via REDCap.

 - Note also that this setting operates independently of the REQUIRE_PRIMARY_IDNUM_MANDATORY_IN_POLICY_ setting.